daionvolkov/daionvolkov/README.md

 <ul>
   <li><a href="https://github.com/daionvolkov/StackTak">StackTak</a> Application for storage, retrieval, accounting of network equipment</li>
   <li><a href="https://github.com/daionvolkov/sokrati_git">Sokrati</a> Application for making references into a concise formт </li>
+  <li><a href="https://github.com/daionvolkov/NetAddressManager.git">Net Address Manager</a> Application for storing IP addresses of network devices, linked to the mailing address and equipment model</li>
 </ul>
   <hr/>
   <h4 align="center">Contacts:</h4>